-(e) Chlorine Vent Line.
+(fe) Feeder Chlorine Vent Line.

-The chlorine vent line shall discharge outside, above grade, at a point least susceptible to vandalism, and shall have the end covered with a No. 14 mesh non-corrodible screen.
+The chlorine vent line hose from the feeder-shall discharge to the outside, atmosphere above grade, at a point least susceptible to vandalism, and shall have the end covered with a No. 14 mesh non-corrodible screen.

-(f) Housing.
+(gf) Housing.

-- (i) Housing shall be provided for chlorination equipment and storage to ensure proper function and security. - (ii) Chlorine cylinders shall not be stored in direct sunlight or exposed to excessive heat. - (g) Housing at Water Treatment Plants.
+(i) Adequate h Housing shall be provided for the chlorination equipment and for storing the chlorine (see R309-520-10(1)(1) above) storage to ensure proper function and security.

+(ii) Chlorine cylinders shall not be stored in direct sunlight or exposed to excessive heat.

+(hg) Housing at Water Treatment Plants.

-A separate chlorine room, for chlorine cylinders and feed equipment, shall be provided at all water treatment plants with multiple processes and operating areas.
+A separate room, referred to as the chlorine room, for chlorine cylinders and feed equipment, shall be provided at all water treatment plants with multiple processes and operating areas.
+Chlorine gas feed and storage shall be enclosed in the chlorine room and separated from other operating areas.
+The chlorine room shall have: